Second law of thermodynamics

 This unit provides insight into the energetic of the atmosphere and permits predicting of the direction of energy fluxes.
 The unit is fundamental to later explain tropospheric circulations of various sizes.
+It also permits us to answer questions that we couldn’t answer with the first law of thermodynamics alone (see volunteer task for an application).

 - Apply the second law of thermodynamics to explain/describe meteorological reversible and irreversible processes